HPHT Diamond: Everything You Need To Know

-HPHT diamond (high pressure and high temperature) is made over in lab and the process was developed by the De Beers company to create diamonds that are more valuable than those created through traditional mining methods.
+HPHT diamond (high pressure and high temperature) is made in a lab and the De Beers company developed the process to create diamonds that are more valuable than those created through traditional mining methods.

 The process involves heating a mixture of carbon, hydrogen, nitrogen, oxygen, and other elements at extremely high pressures for several hours or days until it becomes liquid metal.
 This causes the atoms within the material to rearrange themselves into new structures which can be used as gemstones.
 These gems have been known since ancient times but were not widely produced until recently due to their rarity and cost.